 When the first snowflakes begin to fall, Central Montana has a wealth of activities to enjoy.
-If you're a skier, you'll be able to hit the slopes at Showdown Ski Area, southeast of Great Falls or Bear Paw Ski Bowl near Havre.
+If you're a skier, you'll be able to hit the slopes at Showdown Ski Area, southeast of Great Falls, Bear Paw Ski Bowl near Havre or Teton Pass Ski Resort west of Choteau.
 Nearby, you'll find a well-maintained cross-country ski trail system and an extensive network of backcountry trails for snowmobiling.
 Ice fishing is popular throughout the region, with trout, walleye, and Northern pike among the most popular catches.

 - Showdown Mountain: With a top elevation of 8200 feet and 1400 feet of vertical drop, Showdown Montana offers a wide range of skiing opportunities.
 Showdown has 34 pristine runs with the longest measuring 2 miles.
 Downhill and telemark skis, snowboards, snowbikes and snowshoes are available for rent.
 Full service lodge includes a grill, saloon, day-care, pro-shop and coffee bar.
 800-433-0022.